top of page

 When and how do I pay the SAT fee?

-You’ll pay your SAT registration fee during the online sign-up process.
-Accepted payment methods include credit or debit cards only.
-Payment must be completed in one go, no offline, UPI, or cash options are available.
+You'll pay your SAT registration fee during the online sign-up process on the College Board website.
+Accepted payment methods include credit cards, debit cards, PayPal, eCheck, and digital wallets.
+Payment must be completed in one go - no offline, UPI, or cash options are available.

 Is the digital SAT more expensive than the paper SAT?

-No. The base registration fee for the SAT is $68, whether you’re taking the digital or paper version.
-However, international students or those requesting extra services (like rush reports) may pay additional fees.
+No. The base registration fee for the SAT is $68 regardless of format.
+However, the paper SAT has been fully discontinued - all students now take the digital SAT through the Bluebook app.
+International students or those requesting extra services (like rush reports) may pay additional fees.

 Can I retake the SAT for free?